cvricella2/finnmaps/README.md

 ## Who is Finn?

-Finn (Phineas), also known as Master Finn, Finn Master Flex, Finny Wiggles, Finn Boi, Finny Beans, Dobby and like a 100 other nicknames, is my 9 year old lab mix.
+Finn (short for Phineas), also known as Master Finn, Finn Master Flex, Finny Wiggles, Finn Boi, Finny Beans, Dobby and like a 100 other nicknames, is my 9 year old lab mix.
 I adopted him as a puppy from the [North Shore Animal League](https://www.animalleague.org/) in Long Island, NYS.
 He's an easy going dog who's favorite thing to do is go around sniffing new places.

 ![Pic of Finn](https://github.com/cvricella2/finnmaps/blob/main/images/finn%20couch.jpg)